Vyral/maria-diaz/_posts/2019-02-19-6-home-selling-myths-you-need-to-stop-believing.md

 Knowing fact from fiction in real estate is critical to a successful home sale.
 Here are six common, but potentially harmful, myths about home selling that you need to stop believing at once if you want your success to be assured:

-**1. You can sell your home by yourself.** You really do need to hire a real estate professional; we know the market, the area, how to attract buyers to your property, what your house is worth, and we can help you sell it for the most money possible.
+**1. You can sell your home by yourself.** You really do need to hire a real estate professional; we know the market, the area, how to attract buyers to your property and what your house is worth, and we can help you sell it for the most money possible.

 **2. You know better than experts about the value of your home.** A lot of the time, I find myself speaking to sellers who are attached to the property they’ve invested their money and time into.
 Because of this, they sometimes overprice the home.
 You need to price a home correctly in order to sell; a home that stagnates on the market usually sells for less.